data-apis/scipy-2023-presentation/paper.rst

-**JIT compiler support.** Standardized APIs and behavior should be amenable to just-in-time (JIT) and ahead-of-time (AOT) compilation and graph-based optimization (e.g., PyTorch (TODO: citation), JAX (TODO: citation), and TensorFlow (TODO: citation)).
+**JIT compiler support.** Standardized APIs and behavior should be amenable to just-in-time (JIT) and ahead-of-time (AOT) compilation and graph-based optimization (e.g., PyTorch :cite:`Paszke2019a`, JAX :cite:`Bradbury2018a`, and TensorFlow :cite:`Abadi2016a`).
 For APIs and behavior which are not amenable, such as APIs returning arrays having data-dependent output shapes, the respective APIs and behavior should be specified as optional extensions.
 Moreover, copy-view mutation semantics (as, e.g., currently supported by NumPy)